simonlotzkar/1800_20233_17/README.md

 Here are some known bugs and limitations:
 * [Limitation] If the user denies or doesnt have geolocation, doesnt display restaurants
     * => display restaurants without distance information if the user's geolocation fails
+* [Limitation] Deleting refreshes instead of removes on profile update log when deleting

 ## 5. Future Plans
 Expansions (large multi-feature additions), features, and optimizations that can be made after launching the app: